-Our vision continues to be the go-to charity in the United Kingdom for anyone affected by Rb.
+Our vision continues to be the leading charity in the United Kingdom dedicated to helping families and individuals affected by Rb.

-Our mission is to lessen the impact of retinoblastoma by driving early diagnosis, funding research, and offering lifelong support now for future generations.
+Our mission is to lessen the impact of retinoblastoma by driving early diagnosis, funding research into prevention and treatment, and offering lifelong support now and for future generations.

-Our focus over the coming period is to continue to deliver on the objects of the charity, and in particular to:
+Our focus over the coming period is to:

-- Always place those that we support at the centre of everything that we do. - To increase our impact by delivering incremental improvements in the delivery of our Support, Research, Awareness, and Influence activity. - To increase the levels of funds raised in an ethical and sustainable manner. - To live within our financial means by being mindful of expenditure and protecting the pennies on the pound spent on charitable activity. - To be digitally enabled, focussed and savvy. - To proactively seek alliances and partnerships to allow us to widen our reach, outputs, and impact. - To be a caring and inclusive employer with a happy and focussed team.
+- Place those that we support at the centre of everything that we do. - Increase our impact by delivering incremental improvements in the delivery of our Support, Research, Awareness, and Influence activity. - Increase the levels of funds raised in an ethical and sustainable manner. - Live within our financial means by being mindful of expenditure and protecting the pennies in the pound spent on charitable activity. - Be digitally enabled, focussed and savvy. - · Proactively seek alliances and partnerships to allow us to widen our reach, outputs, and impact. - Be a caring and inclusive employer with a happy and focussed team.